suve/copydeps/README.txt

   - x86_64 Microsoft Windows executable

   TARGET-DIR specifies the directory to copy the .so / .dll files to.
-  When omitted, defaults to the current working directory, (!) not to be confused with the directory of the target executable.
+  When omitted, defaults to the directory of the target executable.

 Dependencies:
 - cp